 - Surgical instruments: Prions adhere strongly to metal surfaces; inadequate sterilization has led to iatrogenic CJD transmission historically.

-- Dental procedures: Though theoretical risk exists due to contact with nerve tissue, no confirmed transmissions have been reported.
+- Dental procedures: Though theoretical risk exists due to contact with nerve tissue, no confirmed transmissions have been reported through routine dental care.

 These alternate pathways highlight the need for stringent infection control protocols beyond just food safety measures.